 People often confuse these two groups, but there is an important distinction.
 Digital nomads are a sub-set of remote workers: they work online, from any location.
 But, they conduct their work while traveling, moving from place to place.

-A remote worker, in the broader sense, is someone who doesn’t work in the office.
+In the broader sense, a remote worker is someone who doesn’t work in the office.
 They may choose not to move around but to live in one place.
-They may have a permanent home near to their office.
+They may have a permanent home near their office.

 Same Job, New Country?

 The boom in this new way of working opens up incredible possibilities.